realityexpander/How_to_program_from_ground_up/README.md

         // Changing the State of the Application  //
         ////////////////////////////////////////////

-        // app.book = Book("NewBook.txt")  // <-- will not compile, as the variable `book` is immutable and cannot be changed.
+        // app.book = Book("UpdatedBook.txt", emptyList())  // <-- will not compile, as the variable `book` is immutable and cannot be changed.

         // To change the state of the application, a whole new object must be created with the new state,
         // usually based on a copy the old state, with modifications to reflect the new state.